 Coro Mining Corp. engages in the acquisition, exploration, and exploitation of mineral properties and projects located in Chile.

-Slightly overvalued with worrying balance sheet.
+Slightly overvalued with imperfect balance sheet.

 Share Price & News

 How has Coro Mining's share price performed over time and what events caused price changes?